Nino-cunei/lorentz2022/3-wednesday/keynotes.md

 * endorse and use a single calibration source appropriate for ceramics
 * design projects with sensitivity to scientific, technical, archaeological and historical complexities

+Edward Stratford will discuss only about pXRF (portable X-ray fluorescence)

+* During 2015-2016, 2158 objects were scanned (machines: Bruker)
+* He hopes all future projects endorse and use a single calibration source appropriate for ceramics (he suggests BRICC)
+* He mentions the following paper “Non-destructive analysis of cuneiform tablets using pXRF (Yuval Goren et al.)
+* He mentions another paper: title
+* What he does: quantitative map of spectrum profiles  spectrum of different elements calculates net peak area under peak for each material and takes that number for further analysis
+* Challenges: variation between different machines
+* Technical challenge: Syrian corpus is a large one  finding locations of text is challenging, there is also text that could be located with “medium” and “high certainty”
+* He shows PC plot: we see data well separated and some overlaps.
+For example, the PC analysis shows heavy overlaps is seen on Anatolia Pottery samples

+Note from the audience:

+* pXRF is a great tool but take care of geo-chemical aspects.
+* Regarding overlaps and separation of point clouds on PC plots: there are materials dependent one to the other, that shouldn’t be separated on the PC plot

 ## Response by Van Os